MarcoMeter/neroRL/docs/configuration.md

   n_value_mini_batches: 1
   # This interval determines when to optimize the value function based on how many update cycles have passed.
   value_update_interval: 1
+  # Wether to normalize the advantages on "minibatch" level, "batch" level or not at all ("no").
+  advantage_normalization: "minibatch"
   # Strength of clipping the norm of the policy loss gradients
   max_policy_grad_norm: 0.5
   # Strength of clipping the norm of the value loss gradients